The role of elastic instability on the self-assembly of particle chains in simple shear flow: Author contributions statement

 \section{Author contributions statement}

-M.T. conceived the experiment(s), M.G.S. conducted the experiment(s), M.G.S. and M.T. analysed the results, M.G.S. wrote the manuscript.
-All authors reviewed the manuscript.
+M.T. conceived the experiment(s), M.G.S. conducted the experiments with the shear cell, M.G.S. and M.T. analysed the data, M.G.S. wrote the manuscript, G.M.G. \& M.T. conducted the microrheology measurements, T.F. \& A.L. supervised the shear cell measurements, A.C. \& A.R. conducted the bulk rheology measurements.
+All authors contributed to the drafting of the manuscript.